publicdocs/uscode/assets/md/titles/usc50/us/usc/t50/ch37/m__us_usc_t50_s1911.md

  __Amendments__

     2004—Subsecs. (b), (c).
 [Pub.
 L. 108–487][/us/pl/108/487] added subsecs. (b) and (c) and struck out heading and text of former subsec. (b).
-Text read as follows: “Amounts appropriated pursuant to the authorization of appropriations under subsection (a) of this section shall remain available until expended.”
+Text read as follows: “Amounts appropriated pursuant to the authorization of appropriations under subsection (a) shall remain available until expended.”

  __Effective Date__